izzahmatnawi/VoucherPoolSvc/README.md

 Hello!

-So sorry that I cannot manage to finish this in time as I have other commitments (aka current job).
-However, I've manage to get the bare bones running and hope it is enough for your consideration.

 Prerequisite to running this project (besides java):
 (Install MongoDB)
 - Download and set up a MongoDB server: I'm working with version 4.0